addressing Extreme Prematurity

 Today, 28 percent of the nation’s population is covered by the Tobacco 21 policy.
 By increasing the minimum age to buy tobacco products, several of these cities and states are realizing significantly lower smoking rates as compared to states with lower age restrictions.

 According to Terry Allan, MPH, health commissioner for the Cuyahoga Board of Health and chair of FYC Action Team 11, enforcement is essential to compliance with the laws.
 Over a three-year period compliance checks resulted in reduced sales to youths — from 21 percent to eight percent.
+However, recently, in support of the ordinance, the Cuyahoga County Board of Health conducted underage tobacco purchases throughout the City of Euclid to assess compliance.
+Here's what they found.

 While we are seeing some progress at the local level, there is still more to be done.
 We will continue to push for stricter laws at the municipal and state levels as part of our work at First Year Cleveland.